invokable/laravel-threads/docs/basic-client.md

 ## Macroable

+This package only implements a few of the most commonly used methods.
-If you need other methods you can add any method using the macro feature.
+If you need other methods, you can add any method using the macro feature.

 ```php
 namespace App\Providers;